nuralogix/wmea-sample-app/react/README.md

 # React Sample App

 This folder contains the complete React implementation of the Web Measurement Embedded App (WMEA) sample.
-The app bundles the React client, build tooling, and an Express server that proxies the Nuralogix APIs.

-## Prerequisites

-- Node.js 20 or newer (Node 22/24 are recommended)
-- Yarn 1.x or npm 9+

 ## Environment Variables